rexrainbow/phaser3-rex-notes/docs/docs/ui-scrollablepanel.md

 #### Individual input events

-When [`scene.input.topOnly`](touchevents.md#top-only) is `true` (default value), input events of children elememts will block the drag-scrolling of scrollable panel.
+When [`scene.input.topOnly`](touchevents.md#top-only) is `true` (default value), input events of children elements will block the drag-scrolling of scrollable panel.
 (Assmue that the children elememts are above scrollable panel)

 - Set `scene.input.topOnly` to `false` to enable drag-scrolling and input events of children elememts both.
 - Test if pointer is under panel via [`panel.isInTouching()`](ui-basesizer.md#is-in-touching), during input events' callback.